alljoyn/extras-webdocs/docs/learn/architecture.md

 The application can use both the Service Framework and Core APIs side by side.

+### Data-Driven API

+The Data-driven API (DDAPI) for AllJoyn is an alternative API for the AllJoyn Core framework.
+It is built on top of the AllJoyn Core API and  is specifically tailored to use cases for the Internet of Things.
+Instead of the Core framework's service-oriented paradigm, it uses the publish/subcribe paradigm.

+For more Information, go [here][ddapi].

 [Learn more about Events and Actions][events-and-actions].